This site presents a reference view of an IDDAS-compatible implementation.

 These capabilities may include:

 No monitoring, classification, detection, or discretionary escalation occurs.
 Availability is determined solely by declared capacity and deterministic rules.
-When capacity is exhausted, usage naturally halts until additional credits or prepayment are applied.
+When prepaid credits are exhausted, enterprise-scale capabilities may be gated, while standard usage may continue under metered billing as defined in Sections 7.6 and 8.6.

 Certain environment types inherently require enterprise-scale capacity.